ramonVD/PadletChecker/README.md

 ### Setting it up

+It's a standard node project, just install node, download the project files then run npm install on the download directory to download and install the node_modules files.
+Then it uses the standard create react app scripts to run such as npm start.

 Needs to set up an .env file with REACT_APP_APIKEY and REACT_APP_PADLETURL.

 The api rules are here: https://padlet.readme.io/docs/post-object